threedworld-mit/tdw/Documentation/lessons/video/screen_record_osx.md

 print(f"Video will be saved to: {path}")

 # Assume that the window will appear in the middle of the screen.
+# This might not be true on your computer!
+You might need to set `position` manually.
 screen_width = 256
 screen_height = 256
 position = TDWUtils.get_expected_window_position(window_width=screen_width, window_height=screen_height)